Elano: Ferroviária

 On 26 April 2021, Elano replaced Pintado at the helm of Ferroviária for the latter stages of the 2021 Campeonato Paulista.
 On 23 March 2022, he agreed to leave the club on a mutual agreement after the end of the club's participation in the 2022 Campeonato Paulista.

 Náutico

-On 20 July 2022, Elano was announced as manager of Náutico in the second division.
+On 20 July 2022, Elano was announced as head coach of Náutico in the second division.
 On 21 August, after just one win in six matches, he was sacked.

 Ferroviária return

 On 26 January 2023, Elano returned to Ferroviária, replacing sacked Vinícius Munhoz.
 Unable to avoid relegation from the 2023 Campeonato Paulista, he left the club on a mutual agreement on 8 June, after six winless matches in the 2023 Série D.

+Management

+On 1 May 2025, Elano was named technical coordinator at Guarani, another club he represented as a player.
+He left the club the following 27 February, and was announced back at Santos on 1 March 2026, as a general manager of the youth categories.